Jody A. Breckenridge

 Jody A. Breckenridge is a former commander of the U.S. Coast Guard's Pacific Area.

 The area of operations for this command encompasses over 73000000 sqmi throughout the Pacific Basin to the Far East.
 Vice Admiral Breckenridge oversaw the operation of units performing missions in maritime safety, maritime mobility, protection of natural resources, maritime security, homeland security, and national defense.
 In addition, she oversaw two service level commands – the Deployable Operations Group and the Coast Guard Force Readiness Command.

 Early life and education

-Breckenridge grew up in Potomac, Maryland, and joined the Coast Guard in 1976.
+Breckenridge grew up as Jody Hinchion in Potomac, Maryland, the daughter of Elizabeth and Francis Arthur Hinchion, a graduate of the U.S. Military Academy at West Point.
+She graduated from Winston Churchill High School, then joined the Coast Guard in 1976.
 She received a Bachelor of Science degree in biology from Virginia Polytechnic Institute and State University, earned a master's degree in public policy from the University of Maryland and a Master of Science degree in national resource strategy from the Industrial College of the Armed Forces.
 While attending the University of Maryland, she was elected to the honor society of Phi Kappa Phi and was presented an Excellence in Scholarship award, graduating with honors.
 In 2007, she was honored with the University of Maryland Distinguished Alumnus Award.